aybruhm/api-response/README.md

-# Production API Payload
+# Production API Response

-A to-go-to production API payload with an easy format for building APIs with Python.
+A go-to production API response with an easy format for building APIs with Python.

 ## Quickstart